csc302-fall-2020/proj-TBD/scripts/README.md

 ## Sample Data

-Use `npm run mock-data` to load sample data into the database.
+Use `npm run load-sample-data` to load sample data into the database.

 Loads data into collections: